 In review of the 2016 data, 65% of unbelted males were either the driver or the passenger in all categories of crash types.
 A further breakdown of the data shows 33% of drivers are in the 16-24 age range.
 Vermont realizes this is an issue as it is a critical emphasis area in the SHSP to improve younger driver safety.
-The SHSO has many projects that focus on this age group: Law Enforcement Education presentations to school groups, Youth Safety Council, AGC, and the Driver Educators Summit.
-The SHSO staff is looking at curriculums from the various agencies and looking for ways to stream line.
+The SHSO has many projects that focus on this age group: Law Enforcement Education presentations to school groups, Youth Safety Council, AGC, Safety Day at the Vermont State House, Driver Education trainings by LEAs and the Driver Educators' Summit.
+The SHSO staff is looking at curriculums from the various agencies and looking for ways to streamline.
 While the current presentations are done very well, the SHSO is going to put more of an effort in resources to this problem area.